based on Reviews

 • Parathyroid hormone, a hormone produced by the parathyroid glands, is involved in regulating vitamin D metabolism.
 Parathyroid hormone, in turn, is highly dependent on magnesium levels.

-Magnesium in Autoimmune Diseases
+Magnesium in autoimmune diseases

 Magnesium can also be helpful in autoimmune diseases such as Hashimoto's.
 A 2018 study discovered that low magnesium levels are associated with an increased risk of Hashimoto's and hypothyroidism (see Wang K, et al. Severely low serum magnesium is associated with increased risks of positive anti-thyroglobulin antibody and hypothyroidism: A cross-sectional study, Scientific Reports, 2018 Jul 2;8(1):9904).